rlivings39/cpp-practice/README.md

 # cpp-practice

-Some exercises for me to shake off the C++ cobwebs.
-Generally build with CMake
+Some exercises for me to shake off the C++ cobwebs and practice LeetCode.

+Build with CMake

 ```bash
 cmake --build ./build --config Debug --target all